Recommended Reading, Video

 - Gravity’s Shadow (Harry Collins; University of Chicago Press)

-- Gravity's Ghost and Big Dog: Scientific Disovery and Social Analysis in the Twenty-First Century (Harry Collins; University of Chicago Press)
+- Gravity's Ghost and Big Dog: Scientific Discovery and Social Analysis in the Twenty-First Century (Harry Collins; University of Chicago Press)

 - Einstein’s Unfinished Symphony: Listening to the Sounds of Space-Time (Marcia Bartusiak; Berkley Books)

-- Black Holes and Time Warps: Einstein’s Outrageous Legacy (Thorne; W. W. Norton & Company, Commonwealth Fund Book Program)
+- Black Holes and Time Warps: Einstein’s Outrageous Legacy (Thorne; W. W. Norton & Company, Commonwealth Fund Book Program).
+Beautifully and accessibly written by LIGO's Kip Thorne.

 - Traveling at the Speed of Thought: Einstein and the Quest for Gravitational Waves (Daniel Kennefick; Princeton University Press)